ServiceStackApps/typescript-redux/README.md

 ```

 We also need to change the component to read its state from `store.getState()` and instead of modifying the
-state with `setState()` we dispatch an action to get our reducer to do it:
+Components internal state with `setState()` we dispatch an action and get our reducer to update the App's state:

 ```typescript
     render() {